 December 1, 2016 - TD Charitable Foundation donated $10,000 to SFAS for Coastal Dune Restoration.
-The funding will allow TD Bank volunteer employees and other volunteers to plant sea oat seedlings, which will help to rebuild the Dune System in Broward County.
+The funding allowed TD Bank volunteer employees and other volunteers to plant sea oat seedlings, which helps to rebuild the Dune System in Broward County.

 SFAS thanks the National Save The Sea Turtle Foundation for their financial support and continued partnership with the SFAS Sea Turtle Hatchling Rescue Volunteer Program.

-SFAS appreciates the ongoing support from FPL for Coastal Dune Restoration projects and for our Sea Turtle Hatchling Rescue Volunteer Program.
+SFAS appreciates the ongoing support from FPL for Port Everglades Conservation Easement, Coastal Dune Restoration projects, and for our Sea Turtle Hatchling Rescue Volunteer Program.

 South Florida Audubon Society